symmetrics/mrg_tweaks_german/doc/README-EN.txt

 			category as well as the product view).

 *** J: 1.
 Go to the Front-end and add or edit an address.
-          Check when country is germany you have no "state/province" to choose.
+          Check that when country is Germany you have no "state/province" to choose.
           Check if you can save your address.

 *** K: 1.
 Go to the Front-end and buy some products.
-          Check if you can set an address in billing and shipping with german country and no "state/province" to choose.
+          Check if you can set an address in billing and shipping with German country and no "state/province" to choose.
           Look if you can complete your order.

 *** L: 1.
 You can enable / disable displaying the percent in the
-          tax info link by admin panel / catalog / catalog / shop / Show tax info.
+          tax info link by admin panel / catalog / shop / Show tax info.